 There is now a single category of support named "SEN SUPPORT".
 This replaces the previous categories of School Action and School Action Plus.
 It is still important, however, to break the graduated approach into manageable and targeted support levels.
-As every child or young person with SEND is different, Chapel St Leonards Primary School uses a personalised approach to providing interventions and support.
+As every child or young person with

+SEND is different, Chapel St Leonards uses a personalised approach to providing interventions and support.
 This ensures that we respond to specific needs in a holistic way, that allows immediate responses at the correct level.

-Assessment and identification:
+Assessment and identification

-- We use a Provision Map, regular monitoring, overviews and data analysis to review and record provision. - We use Pupil Passports to explain the identified needs, to offer strategies to support and remove the barriers to learning effectively. - The SEND Co maintains the Pupil Passports. - The Senior Leadership Team review and update the Provision Map. - The Local Offer outlines for parents, children and young people, and the wider community the provision available at Chapel St Leonards Primary School (in appendices).

-• Teams meet regularly to determine when to refer a child to the SEND Co for further analysis and assessment.
+- We use a Provision Map, regular monitoring, overviews and data analysis to review and record provision. - The Senior Leadership Team review and update the Provision Map. - The Local Offer outlines for parents, children and young people, and the wider community the provision available at Chapel St Leonards (in appendices). - Teachers meet regularly to determine when to refer a child to the SEND Co for further analysis and assessment.
 This is discussed fully with parents/carers and their views and input sought at the earliest possible opportunity.

-Graduated approach to support:
+Graduated approach to support

 - Where concerns are raised and a need is identified, the child is placed on the SEND Register for support and intervention.
-At this time the child may be placed at a level known in Chapel St Leonards Primary School as School Support, where a lower level of input will be put in place to support need. - Regular updates with teachers and parents/carers will take place (at least three times a year), alongside Parents' Evenings, SEND Drop-In Days, informal discussion and phone/email updates. - Should a child make progress with tailored support and evaluated intervention, a meeting will take place with parents and the period of support will cease.
+At this time the child may be placed at a level known in Chapel St Leonards as School Support, where a lower level of input will be put in place to support need. - Regular updates with teachers and parents/carers will take place (at least three times a year), alongside Parents' Evenings, SEND Drop-In Days, informal discussion and phone updates. - Should a child make progress with tailored support and evaluated intervention, a meeting will take place with parents and the period of support will cease.
 The child will be monitored, however, for the coming term, to ensure that the needs have been fully addressed and progress is maintained. - Should adequate progress not be made, despite targeted intervention and regular discussion with the class teacher, a further level of support can be called upon.
-At Chapel St Leonards Primary School this is called Enhanced Support and may entail the specialist teacher (SEND Co) working with the child, the Educational Psychologist or other outside agency personnel to become involved.
-This decision will be taken in full consultation with parents/carers, the child and staff involved in the educational provision for that child. - For any decision, intervention or input, Chapel St Leonards Primary School uses the ASSESS-PLAN-DO-REVIEW process to ensure an evaluative and informed approach to the support we offer.
+At Chapel St Leonards this is called Enhanced Support and may entail the specialist teacher (SEND Co) working with the child, the Educational Psychologist or other outside agency personnel to become involved.
+This decision will be taken in full consultation with parents/carers, the child and staff involved in the educational provision for that child. - For any decision, intervention or input, Chapel St Leonards uses the ASSESS-PLAN-DO-REVIEW process to ensure an evaluative and informed approach to the support we offer.

-Criteria-based decision-making:
+Criteria-based decision-making